Tulane Home Tulane Shield logo linking to site home page

 2. Secondary School Transcripts

 Tulane requires a certified copy of your secondary school academic record.
 Most students will not have their final results at the time of application.
 Grades for at least three full years of secondary education are required; internal marks are required, exiting exams alone are not sufficient.
 Tulane is familiar with the grading systems of most nations.
 If you have any questions or concerns about your grading system, please contact your admission counselor.
-This component must be submitted directly to the Office of Undergraduate Admission by a school official.
+Your transcripts must be submitted directly to the Office of Undergraduate Admission by a school official.

 3. Demonstrated English Proficiency